We require that anyone interested in our rescue dogs are 25 years, or older to adopt.

 - If the Meet & Greet is successful, a 10-day in-home adoption trial is then coordinated.
 We highly recommend these start on a Friday evening to give you the whole weekend to have your new dog start adjusting to your family and their new schedule;

-- After 10 days the adoption is evaluated.
-If successful, the adoption is then finalized.
-At this time all medical and vaccination information we have on the dog while in our care is transferred.
+- After 10 days the adoption is evaluated by both the Adopter and the rescue organization.
+If successful, and a “Aunt / Uncle” relationship is able to be successfully maintained by the rescue with the Adopter, the adoption is then finalized, by cashing the adoption cheque.
+The adoption is not finalized until the cheque has been cashed.
+At this time all veterinary (vaccination and other) information we have on the dog while in our care, is transferred.

 Each of our dogs have different adoption donation fee requests.
 This is a tax deductible donation that can be written off your taxes at the end of the year as a charitable deduction.
 This donation covers some of the veterinary / medical costs for the dogs, housing, food, board, flea prevention, micro-chipping and transportation, just to mention a few things.